ghani35/Experimental-Robotics-Project-1/README.md

    * System's features
    * System's limitations
    * Possible technical improvements
+6. Doxygen documentation
-6. Authors and Teachers contact
+7. Authors and Teachers contact
 # 1. Introduction
 This github repository shows how to build a finit-state machine in ROS environment based on [SMACH](http://wiki.ros.org/smach/Tutorials) ros-package, and how to build a topological onotology of the wrold, in this small project, Protogé is used for building the ontology, [ARMOR](https://github.com/EmaroLab/armor_rds_tutorial) service is used for access and modify the ontology.
 #### Environment